 Or What Makes the Difference in the Quality of Translation Services

-Have you ever heard a service company praising itself for having hundreds, or perhaps thousands, of clients?
+Have you ever heard a service company praising itself for having hundreds or thousands of clients?
 Have you ever dealt with a company like that?
 How did it make you feel?

 Calling the office and being put on hold for what seems like an eternity only to be transferred to someone else, having to explain the same thing over and over to different people, then maybe being promised that they will get back to you “as soon as possible…” then not hearing back from them for days or even weeks, or ever… then dealing with yet another person when you take the time to call them again, explaining everything all over again…

-If you are brave enough to trust the office with your business after that ordeal, you might end up dealing with people who apologize for their lack of knowledge, as they have just joined the company, or whatever other excuse for poor service they might have.
+Suppose you are brave enough to trust the office with your business after that ordeal.
+In that case, you might end up dealing with people who apologize for their lack of knowledge, as they have just joined the company, or whatever other excuse for poor service they might have.

 If you are like me and are tired of this type of service, there is a good chance that you’ve given up dealing with big companies altogether and have decided to hire a small, local company for the service you need.
 I like going to a local butcher to buy meat and a local bakery to get a cake for my dinner party.

-In places like these, unlike impersonal large chain grocery stores, I am personally greeted and it feels good to have that small talk with a shop owner, to be treated like an old friend, but what is even more important is that I know I am getting quality: I know that the baker has put all his craft and soul into making that loaf, he carefully wraps and packages it for me, I know that he actually cares if my family will like it and I will make sure to let him know how it was next time I see him.
+Unlike impersonal large chain grocery stores, I am personally greeted in places like these.
+It feels good to have that small talk with a shop owner, to be treated like an old friend, but what is even more important is that I know I am getting quality: I know that the baker has put all his craft and soul into making that loaf, he carefully wraps and packages it for me, I know that he actually cares if my family will like it.
+Next time I see him, I will make sure to let him know how it was.

 The translation industry is no exception.
-A big translation company gets business, not because the quality of its services is exceptional, but simply due to huge sales and the marketing force it employs.
+A big translation company gets business not because the quality of its services is exceptional but simply due to huge sales and the marketing force it employs.
 Once they get your business, you become just another one of their many clients.
-In fact, such translation companies have so many clients that it won’t hurt them too much to lose one, or even a few, — their sales team will work hard to bring them 10 times more.
+In fact, such translation companies have so many clients that losing one or even a few won’t hurt them too much — their sales team will work hard to bring them ten times more.

-Their translation process is mass production and their success depends on volume.
-They compile huge databases of qualified contractors which is great, isn’t it?
+The translation process of large translation companies is mass production, and their success depends on volume.
+They compile huge databases of qualified contractors, which is great, isn’t it?
 Well, it is to a certain degree.
-In order to become their vendor, the translators usually take a standardized test.
-Having a lot of translators is crucial as everybody should be replaceable.
+In order to become their vendor, translators usually take a standardized test.
+Having a lot of translators is crucial, as everybody should be replaceable.

-How it works, in reality, is this: you send the translation company your project, let’s say the GUI for your software to be translated, and they assign it to someone who presumably does a great job translating the strings.
+In reality, it works like this: you send the translation company your project, let’s say, the software UI localization to be translated, and they assign it to someone who presumably does a great job translating the strings.
 They might even have them proofread by another linguist (for which they will charge you extra) and follow other QA procedures to deliver a quality translation to you, their client.

-This scenario can repeat itself over time and eventually you end up with inconsistent translations in your software, as in my car’s navigation system, which sometimes says “Would you like to start the route guidance?” while at other times I hear: “The navigation is canceled.”
+This scenario can repeat itself over time, and eventually, you end up with inconsistent translations in your software, as in my car’s navigation system, which sometimes says, “Would you like to start the route guidance?” while at other times I hear: “The navigation is canceled.”
 Wonder why?
-Because the translation company recruited different translators to work on the same project, each one of them used their own preferred words.
-Not too big of a deal in my case, perhaps, but it might be crucial for, say, a medical device, or a law enforcement software localization if terminology management is not taken seriously.
+Because the translation company recruited different translators to work on the same project, each used their preferred words.
+Not too big of a deal in my case, perhaps, but it might be crucial for, say, a medical device or a law enforcement software localization if terminology management is not taken seriously.

 How much do you think their vendors care about the projects they work on?
 They might be well qualified and even produce high-quality translations, but will they care about the bigger picture?
 I don’t think so.

-Working with us, you will have one point of contact available to you at any time, attentive to details, and responsive.
-We are transparent and we work with you, not for you to build that trusting relationship so you feel comfortable voicing any concerns during our collaboration so that together we can refine our work.
-And if there is an issue, we will make it our priority to resolve it efficiently and in the best way possible.
+Working with us, you will have one point of contact available to you at any time, attentive to details and responsive.
+We are transparent and work with you, not for you to build that trusting relationship.
+Hence, you feel comfortable voicing any concerns during our collaboration so we can refine our work together.
+And if there is an issue, we will prioritize resolving it efficiently and in the best way possible.

-We build our working teams specifically for your company and we are continuously learning more and more about your product, eventually becoming experts in your industry just like you are.
-Because we see ourselves as your strategic partner and valuable contributors to the success of your organization, our translators not only are attentive to detail but also see the big picture and larger purpose of their work.
-Our hand-picked translators know that they are valued here at Art One and they are in for the long haul.
+We build working teams specifically for your company and are continuously learning more about your product, eventually becoming experts in your industry just like you are.
+Because we see ourselves as your strategic partner and valuable contributors to the success of your organization, our translators are attentive to detail and see the big picture and the larger purpose of their work.
+Our hand-picked translators know they are valued here at Art One and are in for the long haul.

-We look forward to learning about your specific needs and discussing how we can add value to your work and become your preferred translation company.
+We look forward to adding value to your work and becoming your preferred translation company.